korfuri/bazel-travis/README.md

 process.
 Note that this `bazelrc` is not used to compile your code: it's used during the self-hosting process of Bazel.

-Since Travis doesn't currently support a GCC more recent than 4.6, and since Bazel won't build with such an old compiler, a custom crosstool is provided, and is passed to Bazel via the bazelrc.

 # How do I use this?

 You will need: